winston-lab/chip-seq/README.md

 **0**.
 If you need to demultiplex and trim your FASTQ files, use the separate ['demultiplex-single-end' pipeline](https://github.com/winston-lab/demultiplex-single-end) to do so.

 **1**.
-If you haven't already done so, clone the separate ['build-annotations' pipeline](https://github.com/winston-lab/build-annotations), make a copy of the `config_template.yaml` file called `config.yaml`, and edit `config.yaml` as needed so that it points to the experimental genome FASTA file and spike-in FASTA file, if spike-ins were used.
+If you haven't already done so, clone the separate ['build-annotations' pipeline](https://github.com/winston-lab/build-annotations), make a copy of the `config_template.yaml` file called `config.yaml`, and edit `config.yaml` as needed so that it points to the experimental genome FASTA file.

 ```bash